New schools in Abu Dhabi

 - Al Ain, Al Gharbia, and Ruwais schools are not included in this list.

-- School name does not always indicate curriculum or predominant student nationality e.g. some "English" schools follow an Indian or Arabic curriculum.
+- School name does not always indicate curriculum or predominant student nationality e.g. some "International" schools have mostly students of one nationality and/or a national curriculum.

 ADEC new school model and strategic plan to 2020